We the People Vote

 Latest from the Editor of Patriots for Greene.

 We the People.
-November 7th 2025
+January 19th 2026

-Recently, the Topic of Elminating Mail in ballots and machine voting has been brought into national Conversations again in which President Trump has made clear needs to be Dealt with.
-As we have expressed and shown, Mail in voting was banned in other countries and has been a concern for some time as known cheating and issues did occur nation wide in areas based upon information and provided public evidence we have seen.
+Nationally, The Topic of Elminating Mail in ballots and machine voting has continued into national Conversations in which President Trump has made clear needs to be Dealt with.
+As we have expressed and shown, Mail in voting was banned in other countries and has been a concern for some time as known cheating and issues did occur nation wide in areas based upon information and provided by public evidence we have seen.
 President Trump has taken a stance on eliminating mail in Ballots.
-We would Encourage you to do your research as Mike Lindell has been very vocal on these issues as well as Dinesh Dsouza in the Documentary movie 2000 Mules which has been public for some time.
+We would Encourage you to do your research as many in our state have been showing proof of election issues which needs to be addressed.

 We are hoping for Voter ID, Same day paper ballots, One day voting, Vote at your precinct and No mail in Ballots of which President Trump has expressed.
 Also, no machines as many in the patriot communities have also expressed but again, much is still ahead.
-Get involved if you can.
-We would encourage you to check out Audit the Vote PA and other patriot resources on what the latest developments are or how you can get involved.
+More had come out in recent days in regards.

 We would also highly encourage you to check out patriot acadamey and get involved in learning more about our constitution as that is the foundational principle for everything we hold most dear.

-Again, Many Voting Integrity issues have come to the surface in recent months and are now being intricately looked at.
+Again, Many Voting Integrity issues have come to the surface moreso in recent months and are now being intricately and decisively looked at.
 We do understand the need for absentee with military service members or those with Health issues.
 Dont forget to periodically check your voter registration for any errors or issues.

+Please take note: Below We are sharing some information from those who have called on Patriots of Greene to share their information.
 Please reach out to us at Patriots of Greene on FB.
 You can click on picture below which will take you to their persepctive websites for more information. thanks.

 A recent Truth Social Post by President Trump.
 We felt it important that this was read and seen, so we are sharing it below.
 We have said many times Mail ins were not good..